lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

   1. He is the presiding high priest in the stake.

-  2. He leads the work of salvation and exaltation in the stake.
+  2. He leads God’s work of salvation and exaltation in the stake.

   3. He is a common judge.